Boris Nicolaevsky: Political career

 Many individuals of all political complexions confided their archival treasures to him.

 In June 1933, Nicolaevsky moved to Paris, to avoid living under Nazi rule.
-In March 1936, he had several long meetings with Nikolai Bukharin, who had been sent by Joseph Stalin to negotiate the purchase original manuscripts by Karl Marx, which Nicolaevsky had smuggled out of Germany.
+In March 1936, he had several long meetings with Nikolai Bukharin, who had been sent by Joseph Stalin to negotiate the purchase of original manuscripts by Karl Marx, which Nicolaevsky had smuggled out of Germany.
 Their conversations stretched through two months, and formed the basis of Nicolaevsky's Letter of an Old Bolshevik, which Bukharin's biographer described as "a remarkable document and the source of much of our knowledge about Soviet politics in the thirties".
 But years later, Bukharin's widow, who was with her husband in Paris, denounced the Letter as a "fraud", and denied that Bukharin had ever spoke to Nicolaevsky, except in the presence of witnesses.
 She was angry because Nicolaevsky had put her husband in danger.
 When Bukharin was on trial in March 1938, he was forced to confess that he had conducted "counter-revolutionary conversations" with Nicolaevsky.
 The negotiations failed because Stalin refused to accept the price demanded by Nicolaevsky.

 Early in November 1936, Leon Trotsky's son, Lev Sedov and a collaborator named Mark Zborowski, aka 'Etienne', handed over a batch of Trotsky's papers to Nicolaevsky, to be stored at his premises at 7, rue Michelet, Paris.
 Less than a week later, burglars broke in and stole the papers, leaving money and valuables untouched.
 When questioned by the French police, Sedov asserted that the theft must have been carried out by the NKVD.
 He suspected that Nicolaevsky had accidentally alerted them through careless talk.
 In fact, Zborowski was later exposed as an NKVD agent.

 Nicolaevsky is the author of the book Karl Marx: Man and Fighter, first published in German in 1933.
 It was translated into English by Otto Mänchen-Helfen and published in 1936.
 Some subsequent English editions restore the notes, appendices, and bibliography omitted from the first English edition.

 Nicolaevsky also wrote "Forced Labour in Soviet Russia", with David Dallin, published in 1948, which was one of the first books to give a truthful and documented account of the scale of the USSR's labour camp system.

 His other works included Power and the Soviet Elite and Aseff the Spy.
 He also wrote an essay "On the History of the Bolshevik Centre" and an unfinished biography of Georgy Malenkov.

 Nicolaevsky emigrated to the United States in 1942, where he remained until his death, lecturing at various American universities and serving as the curator of the Hoover Institution Archives.
 His extensive collection of revolutionary documents is now held by the Hoover Institution Archives in Palo Alto, California.

 Family

-Nicolaevsky's brother, Vladimir, was married to the sister of Alexei Rykov, who was head of the Soviet government in 1924-30.
+Nicolaevsky's brother, Vladimir, was married to the sister of Alexei Rykov, who was head of the Soviet government in 1924–30.